0xPolygon/polygon-edge-docs/docs/architecture/modules/blockchain.md

 ## Blockchain Subscriptions

-There needs to be a way to monitor blockchain related changes. <br />
+There needs to be a way to monitor blockchain-related changes. <br />
 This is where **Subscriptions** come in.

-Subscriptions are a way to tap into blockchain event streams, and instantly receive meaningful data.
+Subscriptions are a way to tap into blockchain event streams and instantly receive meaningful data.

 ````go title="blockchain/subscription.go"
 type Subscription interface {